Killing of Meredith Hunter: The Rolling Stones

 The Rolling Stones are a British rock band formed in 1962.
 Although it was internationally popular through the 1960s, by 1969 the band members were nearly bankrupt because their manager, Allen Klein, controlled the band's income tightly and only released a small percentage to them.
 They decided to select a new manager and tour the US to raise funds.

 In July 1969 the group played a free concert in Hyde Park, London, before an audience of up to 500,000 people.
 (Note: Estimates range from 250,000 to 500,000.)
 The British branch of the Hells Angels provided security, something that the Rolling Stones guitarist Keith Richards called "beautiful".
 The British Hells Angels thought of themselves as closely related to their American counterparts, but the two organizations were unrelated and very different.
-Some of the Angels at the show were senior citizens who spent much of the time socializing, drinking tea, leaving the security work to the police.
+Some of the Angels at the show were senior citizens who spent much of the time socializing, drinking tea, and leaving the security work to the police.